pwb-73/Music-player2/README.md

 The idea was to create an off-line music player/librarian using Safari on an iPad.
 The whole project was/is created using AI.
 I am not a programmer — just persistent.

 I couldn't find anything out there that did this.
 Perhaps I didn't look hard enough, but everything seemed to have some "gotcha" quality to it.
-I wanted to play my MP3 collection and not pay for someone else's server, bandwidth, or subscription.
+I wanted to play my MP3 collection and not pay a subscription or for someone else's server or bandwidth.

-Tried to keep it simple and legible without too much squinting.
-It is pretty basic but it is free to use — although if it breaks, nobody else is going to fix it.

-**Features to date:** Import songs (via zipped file) into the "File Manager" program on the iPad, from Dropbox.
+**Features to date:** Import songs (via zipped file) into the "File Manager" program on the iPad from Dropbox.
 Then put the downloaded file into a directory and unzip — then songs can be imported into GoLoco.
 Shuffle mode.
 Highlighted currently playing song.
-On-line album art import from free sources (only when Wi-Fi connection is available).
+On-line album art import from free sources, if available (only when Wi-Fi connection is available).
 Full screen mode for album art.
 4 second fade on stop.
 Standard transport controls (Stop, Play, Pause, Next, Previous).
-Songs can be played via Bluetooth in my car (2012 MB C-250), and on AirPods.
+Songs can be played via car Bluetooth and on AirPods.

 **Advantages:** No download subscription.
 Not using Apple's program environment.
 No fees, easier creation.

 **Disadvantages:** You need your own MP3 library to start with.
 Also you will be storing whatever songs you have decided to listen to on your iPad locally.
 That takes up space.
 I rotate my library using about a gig on the iPad — so about 500 songs at a time.
-Sometimes slightly unpredictable — a little bit glitchy but has never crashed or frozen.
-You need to be running Safari to use it.
-I haven't tested it with anything else.
-GoLoco was designed specifically for Safari on iPad and has not been tested on any other browser or device — it ~~may not~~ probably won't work correctly on Windows, Android, or other platforms.
+Sometimes slightly unpredictable due it running on HTML — a little bit glitchy but has never crashed or frozen.
+You need to either be running Safari to use it or save the file to your ipad desktop and open it from there.
+GoLoco was designed specifically for Safari on iPad and has not been tested on any other browsers or devices — it's not going to work on Windows, Android or other platforms.

 **To use GoLoco:** Open Safari on your iPad and go to [pwb-73.github.io/GoLoco](https://pwb-73.github.io/GoLoco).
 Then tap the Share button and select "Add to Home Screen" — this gives you an app-like icon on your iPad that always loads the latest version automatically.
-No download or installation needed.
+You can also use it in Safari just like any web page, no download or installation needed.

-If you would like to support my project, please buy me a coffee and give me a way to contact you — I will update you with any changes, improvements, or fixes.
+If you would like to support my project, please buy me a coffee and give me a way to contact you — I will update you with any news, changes, improvements, or fixes.
 If not, just check back occasionally.

 [![Buy Me a Coffee](https://storage.ko-fi.com/cdn/kofi6.png?v=6)](https://ko-fi.com/M4M11WWLDC)